Uranyl bromide

-Uranyl bromide is an compound of uranium, oxygen, and bromine with the chemical formula UO2Br2.
+Uranyl bromide is a salt of uranium, oxygen, and bromine with the chemical formula UO2Br2.

 Synthesis

 Uranyl bromide can be obtained by passing bromine vapor over a heated mixture of UO2 and charcoal.
 The formed compound is extracted with ether.

 Physical properties

 The compound is highly soluble and hygroscopic, forming intensely red solutions in water.
-Uranyl bromide is known to form complex compounds with oxygen-containing organic solvents and can undergo reduction to a black powder upon heating in such solutions.
+Uranyl bromide is known to form complex compounds with oxygen-containing ligands and can undergo reduction to a black powder upon heating in such solutions.